 The Expedited Disability Insurance Payments for Terminally Ill Individuals Act of 2013 would require that two different doctors in the same field, working for separate practices, diagnose a terminally ill individual’s condition.
 Then, the patient would begin immediately receiving partial benefit payments.

-According to the Billings Gazette, during the first month, the patient would receive 50 percent of a full benefit payment and would receive a 75 percent payment during the second month.
-Months three through 12, the individual would receive full benefits.
+According to the Billings Gazette, during the first month, the patient would receive 50 percent of a total benefit payment and would receive a 75 percent payment during the second month.
+In months three through 12, the individual would receive full benefits.

 The Social Security Administration would be required to track the payments and report how many recipients survived past the six and 12-month marks of receiving benefits.